 The PED will be applied to select areas as an overlay to existing zoning districts.
 The PED shall be shown on the official zoning map.
 The design standards are stated in Chapter 2 Section 2-5 and shall apply to both public and private rights of way.

 Board of Appeals

-The Board of Appeals shall have no authority to grant variances from the design standards except as a result of notice of zoning determination challenge. violation for which an appeal can be filed to the Board.
+The Board of Appeals shall have no authority to grant variances from the design standards except as a result of notice of zoning determination challenge.

 Exceptions